Parts of a CV

 Referees provide an employer with further insight into your skills, work history and personality.
-A referee can be a former employer, coach, teacher, a respected community leader, or any credible person who will support your job application.
+A referee can be a former employer, coach, teacher, respected community leader, or any credible person who will support your job application.
 Family members and friends do not make the best referees, as employers may question their impartiality.

 Referee contact details should include their:

 - relationship to you (for example, high school teacher, former employer)